 Individual trustees, if they are close personal friends or family members, will often agree to serve as trustee without a fee.
 However, many such trustees later regret undertaking this service.
 An advantage a corporate trustee has over an individual trustee is that, despite the fact that the corporate trustee will charge its standard fee while some individual trustees will charge no fee at all, the corporate trustees are trained to both prudently invest the trust assets and to appropriately make trust distributions based upon the terms of the trust and the beneficiaries’ actual needs, consistent with applicable trust law.
 Some clients are fortunate to have family members who agree to serve as trustees without compensation and have no later conflicts with the client’s beneficiaries.
 Other individual trustees experience significant conflict with the beneficiaries when distributions are not made as the beneficiaries (often the children of the client) had hoped.
 This disappointment sometimes results in expensive litigation in which trust assets are often consumed to pay for attorney’s fees incurred in such a dispute.
 A corporate trustee is far more likely to be knowledgeable and observant of Texas trust law and better suited to manage conflict.

 Clients are advised to carefully consider the benefits of both a corporate and individual trustee and be mindful of the dynamics which will impact relationships long after the client has died.

 Unfortunately, trust disputes can arise.
 Often, a family member is designated as the trustee but fails to adequately perform his or her duties under Texas law.
 Many Dallas-Fort Worth Metroplex residents come to us for assistance on possible trust and estate disputes.
-Feel free to reach out for a no charge initial phone consultation with a Dallas trust attorney, as each situation is unique.
+Feel free to reach out for an initial phone consultation with a Dallas trust attorney, as each situation is unique.